 So what is HDR photography exactly?
 The actual initials stand for High Dynamic Range but simply put it refers to the combination of more than 1 image with varying exposures depending on the light that you are shooting in.
 Generally speaking, most HDR images are created with a bracket set of 3 exposures (eg. -2, 0, +2 OR 2 stops underexposed (-2), normal exposure (0), 2 stops overexposed (+2)).
-These 3 exposures will cover 95% of your HDR requirements, however, in extreme situation where contrast is very high such as a sunset you may find that you may need another shot or two underexposed to include in the bracket set.
+These 3 exposures will cover 95% of your HDR requirements, however, in extreme situations where contrast is very high such as a sunset you may find that you may need another shot or two underexposed to include in the bracket set.

 We have found over the years that in most cases the +2 exposure is too light and we prefer to do a bracket set of (-3,-1, +1).
 This also allows us to get darker skies and also helps with handholding shots.
 In Aperture Priority you control this by changing your bracket preset in-camera or leave it as -2, 0, +2 and dial in -1 with your Exposure Compensation button (+/-).